UKCloud/documentation/articles/vmware/vmw-how-upgrade-edge.md

 To complete the steps in this guide you must have access to the UKCloud Portal and VMware Cloud Director.

-## Upgrading an edge to the latest available version

-### Upgrading an organisation edge gateway
+## Upgrading an organisation edge gateway

 > [!IMPORTANT]
 > Before you begin the upgrade process, bear in mind that this process requires downtime as a new VM needs to be deployed for the edge gateway.
 There will also be a brief network disruption for the networks that are used by the edge gateway instance.
 You should make sure that you have planned for this downtime before proceeding.